jvde-github/AIS-catcher-for-Android/README.md

 # AIS-catcher for Android - A multi-platform AIS receiver
-This Android App helps to change your Android device into a dual channel AIS receiver that can be used to pick up AIS signals from nearby vessels even if offline.
+This Android App helps to change your Android device into a dual channel AIS receiver that can be used to pick up AIS signals from nearby vessels, even if offline!
-For this you need a USB radio reciever, like a RTL-SDR dongle, and a so-called OTG cable to be able to connect USB devices to your phone.
+For this you need a USB radio receiver, like a RTL-SDR dongle, and a so-called OTG cable to be able to connect USB devices to your phone.
 The app directly accesses the RTL-SDR via a USB OTG connection and can send received messages via UDP to plotting Apps like [Boat Beacon](https://pocketmariner.com/mobile-apps/boatbeacon/).

 The requirements to recieve AIS signals are: a RTL-SDR dongle (or alternatively an Airspy, Airspy HF+ or RTL-TCP connection), a simple antenna,